 A final written comprehensive examination is required of all M.A. candidates.

-All students pursuing the Master of Arts in English will complete a 12-credit “Hub” of core requirements.
-Students can then choose to pursue one of four “Spokes,” depending upon their interests and goals.
-The Literature Spoke is intended for students who plan to go on to a doctoral program or whose primary interest is in continuing literary study.
-The Writing Spoke is designed for students who plan to teach English at the secondary level, are already teaching, or plan to pursue a career involving advanced writing skills.
-The Creative Writing Spoke is designed for students who are interested in becoming writers, teaching creative writing, or hoping to pursue an M.F.A. or a Ph.D. in creative writing.
-The General Spoke is designed for students primarily pursuing the degree for enrichment.
+All students pursuing the Masters of Arts in English will select a concentration depending on their interests and goals.
+The Literature concentration is intended for students who plan to go on to a doctoral program or whose primary interest is in continuing literary study.
+The Writing concentration is designed for students who plan to teach English at the secondary level, are already teaching, or plan to pursue a career involving advanced writing skills.
+The Creative Writing concentration is designed for students who are interested in becoming writers, teaching creative writing, or hoping to pursue an M.F.A. or a Ph.D. in creative writing.
+The Professional Writing concentration trains students for careers in public relations, publishing, technical communication, and other writing-centered fields.
+The General concentration is designed for students primarily pursuing the degree for enrichment.

 Code | Title | Hours |